WICG/explicit-javascript-compile-hints-file-based/README.md

 This area needs more experimentation and is left as a possible future extension.

+## Format for the per-function magic comment

+The exact format of the per-function magic comment is under active development.
+The initial approach will be to encode a list of function positions, where each position is relative to the comment end.

 ## Alternatives considered

 ### Alternative: Top-level "use eager" directive and per-function "use eager" directive